 Introduction and Information About Becoming a Member

-Under the Step By Step Process Page, you will see posts that explain and demonstrate how to make oboe reeds.
-The step by step process starts with an introduction page and then goes through cane selection, pre-gouging, gouging, shaping and tying cane, scraping techniques, and a process for starting the scrape.
-These posts were made for reed makers who are first learning how to make reeds, though more experienced reed makers can also use these pages to hone their own process.
+- Under the Step By Step Process Page, you will see posts that explain and demonstrate how to make oboe reeds.
+The step by step process starts with an introduction page.
+Then it goes through cane selection, pre-gouging, gouging, shaping and tying cane, scraping techniques, and a method for starting the scrape.
+These posts were made for reed makers who are first learning how to make reeds, though more experienced reed makers can also use these pages to hone their process.

 Every adjustment you make to a reed will affect something else.
 Some information might sound hypocritical (for example scraping more out of the tip will lower the pitch - until it doesn't and then that might even raise the pitch), but try to understand that this site will give you as many different tools to better understand how to make better reeds.

 Please send a message if you have any questions or comments!